If so, you need Salford City Council's handypersons scheme, run by Helping Hands minor repairs service.

 If the area of work involves safety or security, Helping Hands aims to visit your home within one working day of you contacting us.
 For all other areas of work, they aim to visit you within three working days.

 Helping Hands will bring any tools needed and if you qualify for free work, they will provide all the materials free of charge.
-If they are doing decorating work, however, you'll need to provide your own decorating materials, such as wallpaper and paint.

 If we cannot help you we will try to put you in touch with someone who can, for example if it is a larger job then you could try the Salford Home Improvement Agency or for information on disabled adaptations please contact Community Occupational Therapy Service.
 If you are over 50 and/or vulnerable and thinking of moving home, then contact the Housing Choice service for information and advice regarding your housing options.